Remove People From Photos: 6 Clients, One Editable Canvas

 What the Shift Actually Means for an Independent Practice

-Voss's retainer language now reads less like a designer's contract and more like a fractional CMO's.
+Jordan's retainer language now reads less like a designer's contract and more like a fractional CMO's.
 The deliverable is a brand's visual presence, not a count of files.
 The canvas is what makes that pricing structure possible — because the cost of executing any single asset is now small enough that the conversation can move on to which assets matter.

-For the founders Voss works with, the change shows up as turnaround speed.
+For the founders Jordan works with, the change shows up as turnaround speed.
 A photo arrives at 10 a.m. and goes live by lunch, with the background extras erased, the colors matched to the brand palette, and the crop tuned to whichever channel needed it.

 She still books one studio shoot a year for each client's hero imagery.
 She still keeps Photoshop on her dock for the rare retouch that calls for it.
 But the daily, weekly, retainer-grade work — the work that fills a freelance practice's calendar — now happens on one editable canvas, with the tab open all day, across six clients at once.